Povindu/Povindu/README.md

-- 👋 Hi, I’m @Povindu.
-I'm an Information Technology Undergraduate at the University of Moratuwa.
-- I'm based in Colombo, Sri Lanka.
+👋 Hi there!
+I'm Povindu, an Information Technology Undergraduate at the University of Moratuwa, based in Colombo, Sri Lanka.

-- I have worked with many Programming Languages such as Python, C, Javascript, and Java.
+<h1> About Me </h1>
+I am passionate about exploring the world of technology and constantly learning new things.
+My diverse skill set encompasses various programming languages and technologies, including:

+Programming Languages: Python, C, JavaScript, Java
-- I've also used many Web & Mobile technologies such as React, React Native, NodeJs, ExpressJS, and Firebase.
+Web & Mobile Technologies: React, React Native, Node.js, Express.js, Firebase Robotics & IoT: ESP, Arduino, Raspberry Pi

-- I'm also interested in robotics & IOT and I've worked with technologies such as ESP, Arduino, and Raspberry Pi
-- I'm passionate about Learning and Working with new technologies.
+<h3>What Do I Bring to the Table </h3>
+Versatility: I am proficient in multiple programming languages and comfortable working across different platforms.
+Problem-Solving Skills: I enjoy tackling challenges and finding innovative solutions.
+Quick Learner: I have a strong desire to learn and adapt to new technologies.
+Team Player: I work well in collaborative environments and value open communication.

+<h1>Projects </h1>
+Here are some projects I've worked on:

+<h3>Contact Me</h3>
+Feel free to reach out to me via email at povinduchanmith@gmail.com or connect with me on LinkedIn at https://www.linkedin.com/in/pcsamarasekara/.

+Let's collaborate and build something amazing together! 🚀